 cu: cuesta, cuento, cubierto, acudir.

-Tips to pronounce HARD C
+Tips to pronounce Spanish C (HARD) like a native speaker

 - The letter C has a clear and dry sound.
 This means that the sound finishes almost right after it starts.

 - Like the letter B in Spanish, it doesn’t explode either: it’s a voiceless sound, which means that you could pronounce it even if you hold your breath because you don’t need any air to pronounce the HARD C.

 - The sound is produced just when your tongue gets separated from the palate.

 Other letters that sound as Spanish C (HARD)

 The letters K and Q in Spanish are pronounced exactly the same as HARD C [k].

 |Q (que, qui)||queso, quién